 What "refuses" means

 Most AI builders will build whatever you describe.
 That is the problem.
-Mandaire reads the intent brief first, before a line of code exists, and writes back what it thinks you want, what it is deliberately not building, and the assumptions it is making.
+Before a line of code exists, your AI reads your intent against the Mandaire decision ledger and writes back what it thinks you want, what it is deliberately not building, and the assumptions it is making.
 If the brief misreads your intent, you find that out before code costs anything.
 It is not a refusal that happens after the code is written.
 It is a catch that happens before the code exists.

 The refusal shows up in practice like this: